Tmpfs: Linux

-tmpfs is supported by the Linux kernel beginning in version 2.4.
-Linux tmpfs (previously known as shmfs) is based on the ramfs code used during bootup and also uses the page cache, but unlike ramfs it supports swapping out less-used pages to swap space, as well as filesystem size and inode limits to prevent out of memory situations (defaulting to half of physical RAM and half the number of RAM pages, respectively).
+tmpfs is supported by the Linux kernel beginning in version 2.4 (January 4, 2001).
+Linux tmpfs (previously known as shm fs) is based on the ramfs code used during bootup and also uses the page cache, but, unlike ramfs, it supports swapping out less-used pages to swap space, as well as filesystem size and inode limits to prevent out-of-memory situations (defaulting to half of physical RAM and half the number of RAM pages, respectively).

 BSD

 4.2BSD introduced MFS, a memory-based file system implemented by applying the existing FFS disk filesystem to a virtual memory region.

 tmpfs, a memory filesystem implemented using conventional in-memory data structures in order to improve on the performance of MFS, was merged into the official NetBSD source tree on September 10, 2005; it is available in 4.0 and later versions.

 FreeBSD has ported NetBSD's implementation, where it is available in 7.0 and later versions.

 DragonFly BSD has also ported NetBSD's implementation, where it is available in 2.5.1 and later versions.

 OpenBSD ported NetBSD's tmpfs implementation as well, initially started by Pedro Martelletto and improved by many others.
 It was enabled in builds from December 17, 2013.
 The first release of OpenBSD with tmpfs included was 5.5.
 OpenBSD 6.0 disabled tmpfs due to lack of maintenance.